-The GEORGE W. MOORE RESIDENCE HALL, constructed in 2002, is a modern two-story men's dormitory.
+The GEORGE W. MOORE RESIDENCE HALL, constructed in 2002, is a modern two-story male and femal dormitory.
 It houses 120 students and is handicap accessible.
 This building was named in honor of the late George W. Moore, a former college instructor and administrator.